Endowment Grants: July–December 2013

-The North Carolina Bar Association Foundation announces its most recent endowment grants approved on January 24, 2013, at the Board of Directors Meeting in Cary.
-A total of 22 grants for January–June 2013 were approved in the amount of $172,392 including thirteen statewide and nine local/regional grants.
-This grant cycle includes support for five legal services projects, two scholarship programs; two law school projects; one project each in Durham, Winston-Salem, Asheville and Turkey, N.C., as well as four projects in Charlotte.
+The North Carolina Bar Association Foundation announces its most recent endowment grants approved on June 20, 2013 at the Board of Directors Meeting in Asheville.
+A total of 16 grants for July–December 2013 were approved in the amount of $127,874, including nine statewide and seven local/regional grants.
+This grant cycle includes support for four legal service projects; three law school projects; two law student outreach programs; two youth outreach projects; one judicial project; one project each in Wake County, Winston-Salem, Asheville and Charlotte.

 All of the organizations and their projects are listed below with dollar amounts for each grant in parenthesis.

 The purposes of the NCBA Foundation Endowment are:

 - To build respect for and understanding of the law;

 - To support the delivery of legal services to eligible indigent communities;